 The London Book Fair is London’s biggest event for writers, publishers and production channels of all kinds.
 London Book Fair started as a hub for publishing industry and printed-word professionals to network, negotiate and learn.
 But it’s evolved far beyond that.
-These days, as many as 25,000 people from a wide range of industries attend—from books and films to video games and advertising.
-For more of the month’s top events, see what’s on this month.
+These days, as many as 25,000 people from a wide range of industries attend — from books and films to video games and advertising.

 What to expect